How to Sign a Sympathy Card

 Grab some paper and a pen (or your laptop or cell phone, whatever medium you prefer).
 Jot down some notes and get everything you want to say organized before you write it in ink into the card.
 Or you’ll be headed right back to the store to pick up another one!

-You may even want to write a rough drafts of sorts, before penning the final message into the card.
+You may even want to write a rough draft of sorts, before penning the final message into the card.

 In any case, you’ve got to get the intro down first.
 Here are some examples of short intros, and a little bit longer ones, to help get you started: